mikerhyssmith/colorbox-cli/README.md

 colorbox-cli
 ============

-A CLI for Lyfts color algorithm
+A CLI for Lyfts colour algorithm.

+Inspired by https://www.colorbox.io/ this is a CLI which allows inputting exact hex values into the algorithm to generate a number of colour steps.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/colorbox-cli.svg)](https://npmjs.org/package/colorbox-cli)